kfahn22/L-System-Pattern-Generator/README.md

 <p align="center"><img src="assets/cross-lituus-spiral.jpg" alt="Cross rule-set with lituus spiral" width="300px"></p>

 Using the [supershape](https://thecodingtrain.com/challenges/23-2d-supershapes) expands the creative possibilities.
-I used it in the Crystal rule-set with an alpha of 150 and different shades of the same color since the shapes overlap.
+I used it in the Crystal rule-set with an alpha of 150 and different shades of blue since the shapes overlap.

 <p align="center"><img src="assets/crystal-supershape.jpg" alt="Crystal pattern with supershape" width="300px"></p>

 `s = new Supershape(0, 0, length * 0.5,  2, 1, 0.7, 1.4, 0.5, 4);`

+Here is another design using the Crystal rule-set, but now with the ceva shape.

+`s = new Ceva(0, 0, length / 4);`

 <p align="center"><img src="assets/crystal-ceva.jpg" alt="Crystal pattern with ceva shape" width="300px"></p>

+Changing the parameters in a curve can yield very different shapes, which lend themselves to different rule-sets.
 Here are two differeent designs using the kiss curve:

 Snake Kolam rule-set with kiss curve